PrateekDey/Data-Entry-form/README.md

 # Data-Entry-form
 Basic Tic Tac Toe using Java

-# Technologies Used :
+**Technologies Used :**
-jgoodies-forms-1.8.0v
+1. jgoodies-forms-1.8.0v
-jgoodies-forms-1.8.0v-sources
+2. jgoodies-forms-1.8.0v-sources
-miglayout15-swing
+3. miglayout15-swing
+4. Swing Libraries

-There is a Jar file provided for direct excution.
+*There is a Jar file provided for direct excution*